Peter Fill: Career

 Fill is an all-round skier.
 In the 2007 season, Fill was among the overall leaders for the overall World Cup title, the first Italian since Alberto Tomba to rank in the overall top ten.

-Fill learned to ski at the age of 3 with the help of his first teacher Frieda Senoner.
+Fill learned to ski at the age of three with the help of his first teacher Frieda Senoner.
 He achieved his first successes during his middle-school years, while he was coached by Peter Thomaseth.
-In 1997/98 he joined the Seiser Alm training center, where he was coached by his uncle Arnold.
-In the same year he joined the B-Pool of the Bolzano-Bozen ski team (coached by Sepp Steinwandter).
-One year later he advanced to the A-Pool under Stephan Feichter.
+In 1997/98, he joined the Seiser Alm training center, where he was coached by his uncle Arnold.
+In the same year, he joined the B-Pool of the Bolzano-Bozen ski team (coached by Sepp Steinwandter).
+One year later, he advanced to the A-Pool under Stephan Feichter.
 In 1999, he won every discipline at the National Junior Championships and returned home with four gold medals; he was called "the phenomenon" by the Italian press.

 In 2000, Fill joined the national team for the first time.
 His coach was Ernst Pfeifhofer, who continued as his coach for the following year in the Italian B-Team.
 At the same time he became a member of the Carabinieri sportsgroup.
 As a junior in 2001, he achieved his first important success on an international level, a bronze medal in the super-G at the Junior World Championships.

-In 2002/03 he was part of the A-Team of Flavio Roda for the first time.
+In 2002/03 Fill was part of the A-Team of Flavio Roda for the first time.
 In February 2002, Fill won the World Juniors and, as a result, took part in his first super-G race of World Cup on 7 March 2002 at Altenmarkt in Austria, where he placed 12th outpacing the Norwegian Lasse Kjus by one hundredth of a second.
 While Fill's strengths are the downhill and super-G, he is also competitive in the technical disciplines.
-On 13 January 2006 he stood 3rd on the Ski World Cup podium of the super combined race in Wengen (Switzerland).
+On 13 January 2006, he stood third on the Ski World Cup podium of the super combined race in Wengen (Switzerland).